-The Behavioural Ecology Research Group was established in 2017, following our recent strategic growth in behavioural ecology research.
+The Behavioural Ecology Research Group was established in 2017, following our strategic growth in behavioural ecology research.

 Behavioural ecology can be broadly thought of as the study of adaptations; it is the study of animal behaviour in an evolutionary context.